Oknolaz/FlappySlidan/README.md

-This game is written in Python using the PyGame module.
+This game is written in Python using the Pygame_sdl2 module.
 It is dedicated to the Ukrainian youtuber Slidan.

 For the game you need:
 Python 3 and pygame_sdl2 module (installation instruction: https://github.com/renpy/pygame_sdl2)